Last update 11 April 2022

 In certain cases, passive and active immunity may be used together.
 For example, a person bitten by a rabid animal might receive rabies antibodies (passive immunization to create an immediate response) and rabies vaccine (active immunity to elicit a long-lasting response to this slowly reproducing virus).

-Monoclonal antibodies were first created by researchers Cesar Milstein, PhD (1927-2002), and Georges Kohler, PhD (1946-1995), who combined short-lived antibody-producing mouse spleen cells (which had been exposed to a certain antigen) with long-lived mouse tumor cells.
+Cesar Milstein, PhD (1927-2002) and Georges Kohler, PhD (1946-1995) first created monoclonal antibodies.
+They combined short-lived antibody-producing mouse spleen cells (which had been exposed to a certain antigen) with long-lived mouse tumor cells.
 The combined cells produced antibodies to the targeted antigen.
 Milstein and Kohler won the Nobel Prize in Physiology or Medicine for their discovery in 1984.

 To date, only one MAb treatment is commercially available for the prevention of an infectious disease.
 This is a MAb preparation for the prevention of severe disease caused by RSV in high-risk infants.
 Physicians are also increasingly using MAbs to combat noninfectious diseases, such as certain types of cancer, multiple sclerosis, rheumatoid arthritis, Crohn’s disease, and cardiovascular disease.

-Bioterror threats In the event of the deliberate release of an infectious biological agent, biosecurity experts have suggested that passive immunization could play a role in emergency response.
-The advantage of using antibodies rather than vaccines to respond to a bioterror event is that antibodies provide immediate protection, whereas a protective response generated by a vaccine is not immediate and in some cases may depend on a booster dose given at a later date.
+Bioterror threats In the event of the deliberate release of an infectious biological agent, bio-security experts have suggested passive immunization could play a role in emergency response.
+The advantage of using antibodies rather than vaccines to respond to a bioterror event is that antibodies provide immediate protection, while a protective response generated by a vaccine is not immediate, and in some cases may depend on a booster dose given later.

 Candidates for this potential application of passive immunization include botulinum toxin, tularemia, anthrax, and plague.
-For most of these targets, only animal studies have been conducted, and so the use of passive immunization in potential bioterror events is still in experimental stages.
+For most of these targets, only animal studies have been conducted, so passive immunization in potential bioterror events is still in experimental stages.

 Antibodies were one of the first tools used against specific infectious diseases.
-As antibiotics came to be widely used, and as vaccines were developed, the use of passive immunization became less common.
-Even today, however, antibodies play a role against infectious disease when physicians use antibodies to achieve passive immunity and to treat certain diseases in patients.
-Scientists are investigating new applications for passive immunization and antibody treatment as well as new and more efficient methods of creating antibodies.
+As antibiotics were widely used, and as vaccines were developed, passive immunization became less common.
+Even today, however, antibodies play a role against infectious disease when physicians use antibodies to achieve passive immunity and treat certain diseases in patients.
+Scientists are investigating new applications for passive immunization and antibody treatment, as well as new and more efficient methods of creating antibodies.